aajonusnet/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 A: Created.
 What they did was, that's the new warfare.
 They created a deficit and destitute countries.
 Who's running those countries now?
 World Bank.
 Just where the American government people wanted them.
 The military wanted them.
 It's another bio warfare.

-Q: How is it that we get smallpox vaccine?
+Q: How is it that we were kids and we get smallpox vaccine?

 A: They weren't infected with it.
 These vaccines were purposely infected with HIV.